DaniCoco31/miniproject_week4/README.md

 ![Cuadro 5](https://github.com/DaniCoco31/miniproject_week4/blob/main/Visualizations/Quantity_of_Pieces_in_the_Oldest_Sets.png)

 ##### Analysis: The oldest sets, like the Automatic Binding Bricks Small Brick Set from 1950 with 24 pieces, illustrate the humble beginnings of LEGO set design.
 These early sets, with few parts, provide valuable insights into the evolution of LEGO products and are ideal for nostalgic marketing and heritage storytelling.
-## Hypothesis and statements Descriptions and Relevance

 ### Changes in the Quantity of Pieces in LEGO Sets from 1950 until 2017
-##### Hypothesis: The average number of pieces in LEGO sets has increased over time.
+##### Hypothesis 1: The average number of pieces in LEGO sets has increased over time.
 Analyzing how the average number of pieces in LEGO sets has changed over time can reveal trends in product complexity and consumer preferences.
 This can inform future product development and strategic planning.
 Conclusions and Business Applications